1RaY-1/check-ip/README.md

 # How to remove

 ### On windows
-Open CMD with admin persmissions and type:
+Open CMD with admin privileges and type:
 * `del C:\Windows\System32\check-ip.exe`

 ### On Linux